Click on a region below to see details.

 - Outlining the procedure for filing a complaint against an excavator for failing to comply with the Oklahoma Underground Facilities Damage Prevention Act.

-The Gas Service Utilities rules (Chapter 45) are being amended [adopted 2/8/2019 and transmitted to the Governor and legislature for approval]:
+The Gas Service Utilities rules (Chapter 45) were amended and become effective 8/1/2019:

 - For service installations that require open trenches, utilities must inspect or request inspection within 14 days;